P.O. Box 245

 - Change the culture of TxDOT to abandon high-speed rail in Texas

 - Protect taxpayers from the inevitable financial disaster resulting from failed HSR projects

 - Keep the public informed regarding high-speed rail in Texas, including opposition efforts

 - Advocate for the rights of private citizens

 Board of Directors

-Kyle Workman, a Leon County resident, was a General Contractor for 15 years prior to selling his family business to focus his career on construction consulting, both project management and litigation support.
-Mr. Workman serves on the Board of the Central Texas Chapter of the Folds of Honor and the Advisory Committee of the Texas Homeschool Coalition.
+Kyle Workman, a Leon County resident, was a general contractor for fifteen years prior to selling his family business to focus his career on construction consulting, both project management and litigation support.
+Kyle serves on the Board of the Central Texas Chapter of the Folds of Honor and the Board of Directors of the Texas Home-school Coalition.
 He is volunteering his time to lead Texans Against High Speed Rail, Inc. to protect property owners, property rights and tax dollars.